hjorslev/awesome-stars/README.md

 ## PowerShell

+- [canix1/ADACLScanner](https://github.com/canix1/ADACLScanner) - Repo for ADACLScan.ps1 - Your number one script for ACL's in Active Directory
 - [evild3ad/Microsoft-Analyzer-Suite](https://github.com/evild3ad/Microsoft-Analyzer-Suite) - A collection of PowerShell scripts for analyzing data from Microsoft 365 and Microsoft Entra ID
 - [invictus-ir/Microsoft-Extractor-Suite](https://github.com/invictus-ir/Microsoft-Extractor-Suite) - A PowerShell module for acquisition of data from Microsoft 365 and Azure for Incident Response and Cyber Security purposes.
 - [farag2/Utilities](https://github.com/farag2/Utilities) - Useful things